 How does accessibility impact Snowy Monaro Regional Council?

-As a government entity, we are required to ensure our website complies with the Web Content Accessibility Guidelines 2.0 (commonly known as WCAG 2.0) by 2014.
+As a government entity, we are required to ensure our website complies with the Web Content Accessibility Guidelines 2.0 (commonly known as WCAG 2.0).
 WCAG has been endorsed for all government websites.

 Under these guidelines, all information on our website must be accessible and usable for people of all abilities, including older people and those with visual, hearing, cognitive or motor impairments.